Contact Payroll for information on:

 Please contact the Office of Human Resources by email at: PayrollNRA@uml.edu.
 They will assist you with your tax treaty questions.

 Tax reporting season in the U.S. is from January 1 - April 15 of every year.

 By the end of January all who received compensations during the previous year will receive a Form W-2 from the Office of Human Resources of every U.S. institution from which they received compensation.
 The W-2 Form lists your earning and taxes withheld for the previous year (January 1 - December 31).
 You are then required to complete the appropriate tax return and to file it by April 15.

 Some students will also receive a 1042S form.
 This form is issued in February by the Office of Human Resources for students who were covered by tax treaty benefits during the previous year or received some scholarship funding.

-Ms. Vanntha Sann, International Tax Specialist, UMass Lowell Office of Human Resources, provides more detailed information on tax reporting during the tax reporting season.
-You will receive an email from Vanntha during the month of January with information on a softward system that assists certain foreign nationals to prepare their non-resident tax return.
+UMass Lowell Office of Human Resources provides more detailed information on tax reporting during the tax reporting season.
+You will receive an email during the month of January with information on a software system that assists certain foreign nationals to prepare their non-resident tax return.